 You can choose to end your lifetime mortgage early, but this can cost you.

 If you’ve simply changed your mind, it’s important to speak to a financial adviser as soon as possible to work out the most cost-effective way of organising your finances.

-Even better, go over all your future plans with your adviser at the start, so you’re less likely to change your mind.
+Even better, discuss any future plans with an adviser, so you’re less likely to change your mind.

-The main disadvantage of a home reversion scheme is that you will only receive (usually) a maximum of 60 per cent of the market value of your home, and often much less (as little as 30 per cent).
+The main disadvantage of a home reversion scheme is that you will only receive (usually) a maximum of 60% of the market value of your home, and often much less (as little as 30%).

 The home will also have to be vacated very quickly after your death, often within a month.

 This can be a large additional stress on your family, having to sort through your things and clear out the property in addition to arranging your funeral.